Jad229/Jad229/README.md

 # Welcome to my little space on the internet friend👋, My name is Justin!

-### I'm a Fullstack Developer and I'm on a relentless quest to become a master developer.
+### I'm a Software Developer and I'm on a relentless quest to become a master developer.
 I love working with gamified elements (...I am a gamer), and finding creative solutions to everyday problems.
 I'd love to collab with fellow engineers and create amazing works so don't be a stranger!

 #### Languages
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)